datumorphism/datumorphism.github.io/content/wiki/dynamical-system/finite-element-method.md

 * Dirichlet boundary condition: specify values for $u$, such as $u(0)=u_0$ and $u(L)=u_L$;
 * Neumann boundary condition: specifiy values for $u_{,x}$.

 If we have only Neumann boundary condition, the solution is not unique.
-The example for it is tossing a bar, which can have both Neumann BC at both ends but it is moving.
+One example for it is tossing a bar, which can have both Neumann BC at both ends but it is moving.

 ### Example Problems